OpenInterpreter/open-interpreter/README.md

 import interpreter

-interpreter.local = True # Disables online features like Open Procedures interpreter.model = "openai/x" # Tells OI to send messages in OpenAI's format
+interpreter.local = True # Disables online features like Open Procedures interpreter.llm.model = "openai/x" # Tells OI to send messages in OpenAI's format
 interpreter.api_key = "fake_key" # LiteLLM, which we use to talk to LM Studio, requires this interpreter.api_base = "http://localhost:1234/v1" # Point this at any OpenAI compatible server